nls-whs/VRBoxing/README.md

 _Device tested_:  Oculus Quest 1 and 2 <br/>
 _Tested on platforms_:  UE4 Editor, Windows 64 bit, Android ASTC

+# Introduction

+This game or proof of concept has been developed as part of [Next level Sports](https://hci.w-hs.de/research/projects/nextlevelsports/) project.
+The main goal is to motivate users to do more movement through full-body sports such as Boxing.
+It has been developed for portable VR headset such as Oculus Quest that allows the user to move around freely.

 # Gameplay

 ## Warm-up